Clicky

 Bone Robe

-Listed among Europe’s top 50 burgers, Bone Robe offers 10 burger variations, hot dogs, chicken, shrimp, and an extensive adult beverage menu.
+Listed among Europe’s top 50 burgers, Bone Robe offers ten burger variations, hot dogs, chicken, shrimp, and an extensive adult beverage menu.

 Bistrot 55

 Bistrot 55 serves upscale American cuisine.
-Try chicken strips, meatballs, mozzarella in a carriage with anchovy, Biancostato beef, creamed cod, or beef tartare.
+Sample chicken strips, meatballs, mozzarella in a carriage with anchovy, Biancostato beef, creamed cod, or beef tartare.

 Generator Venice

-Open 24/7, Generator Venice serves barista-style food and casual meals.
-Enjoy paninis, burgers, pizza, or tiramisu by the fire or at communal tables.
+Open 24/7, Generator Venice serves barista-style food and casual meals, including paninis, burgers, pizza, and tiramisu, enjoyed by the fire or at communal tables.

 American style food in Venice